-To install Python on Mac OS X first you have to install Xcode then you have install Homebrew and Python
+To install Python on MacOS X, first, You have to install Xcode, then You have to install Homebrew, and then Python.

-We require Xcode to install Homebrew and Python.
+You require Xcode to install Homebrew and Python.
 You can download Xcode from the App Store.

 Homebrew is a package manager for OSX.
-We can use it to install specific versions of python that coexist with and prevent pollution of, the system python.
+You can use it to install specific versions of Python that coexist with, and prevent the pollution of, the system Python.

-Now go to https://brew.sh/
+Now, go to https://brew.sh/

-From here follow the directions to install Homebrew, once done paste this line into a terminal:
+From here, follow the directions to install Homebrew.
+Once done, paste this line into a terminal:

-Now, your python is up and running on Mac OS.
-You can execute your first program!
+Now, our Python is up and running on MacOS.
+You are ready to execute our first program!